csci-1301/csci-1301.github.io/labs/ArrayOperations/readme.md

 This lab serves multiple goals:

 - To reinforce your understanding of arrays of different datatypes,
-- To reinforce your understanding of the `Length` property of array,
+- To reinforce your understanding of the `Length` property of arrays,
 - To introduce you to more advanced array manipulations,
-- To introduce you to simple algorithms that search for values in two arrays,
+- To introduce you to simple algorithms that search for values in two arrays, and
 - (Optional) to introduce you to simple algorithms that merge arrays.

 # Operations on Numeric Arrays

-This first part will ask you to declare and initialize an array, and then to display, sum, count occurrences and retrieve information from this array.
+This first part will ask you to declare and initialize an array and then to display, sum, count occurrences, and retrieve information from this array.
-In a second moment, we will assess whenever your solution is "universal", that is, whether it produces correct results with any array.
+In the second part, we will assess whether your solution is "universal", that is, whether it produces correct results with any array.

-Start by declaring and initialize an `int` array called `numbers`:
+Start by declaring and initializing an `int` array called `numbers`:

 ```
 int[] numbers = {4, 2, 6, 1, 7, 5, 3, 4, 2, 2, 8, 6, 3, 11, 7, 2, 9, 3, 1, 9, 7};